 Mitigation

-2. Add the website domain name to WAF and connect it to WAF.
-For details, see Adding a Domain Name to WAF.
+2. Add your website domain name to WAF and complete domain name access.
+For details, see Connecting Your Website to WAF (Cloud Mode - CNAME Access)

-3. In the Basic Web Protection configuration area, set Mode to Block.
+3. In the Basic Web Protection configuration area, set the protective action to Block and complete the configuration.
 For details, see Configuring Basic Web Protection Rules.

 Figure 1 Basic Web Protection